lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 7 - Create Kubernetes Services and Deployments

-1. Change the image name given in the respective deployment YAML file if the newly build image is different from **mytodo**.
+1. Change the image name given in the respective deployment YAML file if the newly build image is different from **todo**.
     ```yml
     ---
     # Service to expose frontend